livetrails/targetj/README.md

 ## Using TargetJ as a library into your page

 Here is an example that creates 1000 rows.
 The first argument, 'rows,' is used to find an element with the ID 'rows.'
 If no such element exists, it will be created at the top of the page.
 The OnDomEvent target activates the targets defined in its value when the DOM is found or created, eliminating the need for conditions to verify the DOM's availability before executing the target.
-Additionally, the parallel property creates subtasks, which improve browser performance."
+Additionally, the parallel property creates subtasks, which improve browser performance.

+The `rectTop`, `absY`, and `onWindowScroll` targets are used to track the visible rows during scrolling.
+TargetJ automatically divides a long list into a tree structure, efficiently managing only the visible branch.
+The `onWindowScroll` target updates the `absY` of the table, enabling TargetJ to identify the branch visible to the user.
+You can opt out of this algorithm by setting the `shouldBeBracketed` target to `false`.

 ![animation api example](https://targetj.io/img/targetjAsLibrary.gif)